Linker44/Linker44/README.md

 - 👋 Hi, I’m @Linker44
-- 🌱 I’m currently learning vue js
+- 🌱 I’m currently at Humming Homes
 - 📫 How to reach me flopezjanza@gmail.com

 <!---